Thank you for contacting me about the Police, Crime, Sentencing and Courts Bill.

-Like you, I am extremely concerned about this draconian Bill, which would impose disproportionate controls on free expression and the right to protest.
-It contains several vague terms that could be applied far too widely; for example describing ‘public nuisance’ as causing someone ‘serious annoyance’ or ‘serious inconvenience’.
+I know that you have concerns regarding the provisions in the Bill which would impose disproportionate controls on free expression and the right to protest.
+The Bill contains several vague terms that could be applied far too widely; for example, describing ‘public nuisance’ as causing someone ‘serious annoyance’ or ‘serious inconvenience’.

 I wholeheartedly support the right to peaceful protest.
 It is a fundamental civil liberty.
 I also believe that it is important that protests are able to take place in the vicinity of Parliament so that legislators are not cocooned from public anger.

-I can assure you that the Labour Party does not support this curb on our basic human rights, and we will fight against this draconian Bill at every stage in Parliament.
+I can assure you that the Labour Party will continue to fight against this draconian and discriminatory Bill, as we have at every other stage of its journey through Parliament.

 Thank you for contacting me about this important issue.
 If you have any further points you would like to raise, please do not hesitate to get back in touch.

 Islington South and Finsbury

 Shadow Attorney General